EmmanuelLefevre/Documentations/mouse_shortcuts.md

 ```
 4. Paste you shortcut file inside.

+5. ⚠️ Add an exception in your anti-virus for the "mouse_shortcuts.ahk" file, because it's not uncommon for an antivirus to detect AutoHotkey scripts as potentially suspicious.

 Well it's done, the script will be launch at startup 🤙

 ⭐⭐⭐ I hope you enjoy it, if so don't hesitate to leave a like on this repository and on the "Settings" one (click on the "Star" button at the top right of the repository page).
 Thanks 🤗